Does The Bride of Christ need to get out of sin before the Rapture?

 Sometimes, the remnant of God pray, and God gives the nation a better leader than is deserved by the nation as a whole.

 This time he has misinterpreted scripture.
 The phrase "remnant of God" does not apply to the Church.
 If you will do a study on the words "remnant", you will find that it always applys to Isreal.
-There will be no remnant of the church because once the Church is raptured that is the end of the church and the church age--the age of Grace.
-There will indeed be more believers but they are not entitled to be called a part of the Church.
+There will be no remnant of the church because once the Church is raptured that is the end of the church and the church age, the age of Grace.
+There will indeed be more believers but they will not be a part of the Church (Bride of Christ).

 Our nation commits adultery all the time, and the people are not ashamed.
 Our nation curses God all the time, and the people are not ashamed.
 Our nation kills babies all the time, and the people are not ashamed.